 Designed by the famous architect, Robert Trent Jones, the UGA Golf course is the only public golf course in Athens.
 This golf course features a full staff of PGA professionals, private and group lessons and even a full-size driving range.
-This popular course was also named one of the top 10 public courses in Georgia in 2009 by Golfweek.
 Even though the golf course is already quite affordable, there are specials for every day of the week.
 Check out this website for great discounts for an exciting day at the golf course!

 8. Sandy Creek Park

 Looking for another place to go canoeing or kayaking?
 Look no further!
 Sandy Creek Park surrounds Lake Chapman and offers canoe, kayak and paddleboard rentals.
 This park has its own disc golf course, a sports area, a beach by the lake and of course, picnic sites scattered throughout the entire park.
 Fishing is also allowed in Lake Chapman and you can even bring your electric-motored boat too!

 Next is the State Botanical Garden of Georgia.
 This is one of the most popular attractions in Athens.
 The garden features a wide variety of themed displays of plants and flowers.
 Though the Garden is always filled with beautiful flowers and plants, spring is the best time of the year to visit with all the fresh, blooming flowers.
 After walking throughout the garden and seeing all the displays, stop by Café Botanica for lunch or simple refreshments.
 The cafe offers an assortment of lunch items, pastries and drinks.
 Last stop-the gift shop!
 Pick out a plant to take home or get a unique, local souvenir to remember the trip by.